December 14, 2017

 Common Reasons You’ll Find Your Heater Not Working

 If your AC heater unit isn’t working, it’s vital to learn what the problem is and fix it fast.
-You may be able to fix the problem yourself if you can diagnose it.
-Or you can at least reduce the time it takes for a professional to repair it.
-No one like to wake on a cold morning to find the heater not working.
+Electrical issues might be messing with your system components, like the condenser or compressor, leading to a malfunction.
+By diagnosing it yourself, you may be able to reduce the time it takes for a professional to repair it.
+No one likes to wake on a cold morning to find the heater not working.

-If your central heating is not working, it’s likely due to one of the following reasons:
+If your central heating is not working, it’s likely due to one of the following reasons including obstructed filters or coils, malfunctioning components, improper insulation, poor ventilation, or low refrigerant levels:

 No Energy